camerondurham/ch/README.md

 A simple Docker interface to manage multiple containerized development environments.
 Provides a simple shell environment for separate development environments designed to use for C++ development in CSCI 104 but portable enough to use whichever Docker container you choose.

-## What is this?

-What's the use case for this tool?
-Good question!
-This tool is designed to make it easier to use a specific, isolated development environment.
-For classes such as CSCI 104 and CSCI 350 at USC, the legacy way of writing code in the class was using a large VM image inside Virtual Box, or if you're lucky, VMWare.
-A more efficient and arguably smoother workflow involves setting using a Docker container with the class's compilers and development tools installed. `ch` offers a consistent interface to configure and access these environments.
-See below for the commands to create environments for these classes.
-All you have to do is run the command and the tool will download the required dependencies from DockerHub.

 ## Quick Start

 The fastest way to get started is to run the install scripts.
 You can do this via the command line this way: